Lists of electoral districts by country and territory: Portugal

 The 22 constituencies of Portugal are named círculos eleitoriais (singular: círculo eleitoral, meaning "electoral circle").
 They are used for the election of the deputies of the Portuguese unicameral national parliament, the Assembleia da República (Assembly of the Republic).

 Each círculo eleitoral elects a number of deputies (from two to 47), that varies according with the number of electors of the constituency.

 The area of 20 of the constituencies coincides with the first level administrative divisions of Portugal, which are the 18 districts of the mainland Portugal and the two autonomous regions of the Portuguese islands.
 The two remainder constituencies represent the Portuguese who live in foreign countries, existing one círculo eleitoral for Europe and other for outside Europe.

 Russia

 Constituencies are used for elections to the State Duma.

+Samoa

 Singapore

 In Singapore, there are 15 group representation constituencies (GRC) and 12 single-member constituencies, giving a total of 23 constituencies.
 Group representation constituencies elect between four and six MPs to the Parliament of Singapore, while single member constituencies elect one (accurate as of 2011 general elections).
 Both GRCs and SMCs are elected with a plurality method.